 Conversely, securities purchased under agreements to resell at a specified future date are not recognized in the consolidated statement of financial position.
 The consideration paid, including accrued interest, is recognized in the consolidated statement of financial position, within 'Loans and advances to customers', reflecting the transaction's economic substance as a loan by BNY Mellon SA/NV.
 The difference between the purchase and resale prices is recognized in "Net interest income" and is accrued over the life of the agreement using the EIR.

 1.6.6.
-Financial guarantees received
+Commitments and financial guarantees given and received